dend/awesome-product-management/README.md

 - [The Innovator's Dilemma: When New Technologies Cause Great Firms to Fail (Management of Innovation and Change)](https://www.barnesandnoble.com/w/the-innovators-dilemma-clayton-m-christensen/1100196911) - By Clayton M. Christensen.
 - [Crossing The Chasm](https://www.barnesandnoble.com/w/crossing-the-chasm-3rd-edition-geoffrey-a-moore/1116092388?ean=9780062292988) - By Geoffrey A. Moore.
 - [Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs](https://www.barnesandnoble.com/w/measure-what-matters-john-doerr/1127681175) - By John Doerr.
+- [Positioning: The Battle for Your Mind](https://www.barnesandnoble.com/w/positioning-al-ries/1117107645) - By Al Ries and Jack Trout.

 ### Customer Research & User Experience